 Colonising a new abbey at Calder was first attempted by monks from the Savigny order, but they were driven out by the Scots a few years later.

-Hughes de Payen died and was succeeded by Robert de Craon as Master of the Temple.
+Hughes de Payen died and was succeeded by Robert de Craon as Master of the KnightsTemplar.

 Baldwin de Redvers flees to Carisbrooke

-The Earl of Devon, Baldwin de Redvers takes refuge in Carisbrooke castle on the Isle of Wight after a defeat at the hands of King Stephen.
+The Earl of Devon, Baldwin de Redvers took refuge in Carisbrooke Castle on the Isle of Wight after a defeat at the hands of King Stephen.

 Castle at Banbury is built

 The Bishop of Lincoln built a castle at Banbury.

 Buckfast Abbey founded

 The site of an early Benedictine abbey was taken over by the Cistercians with the permission of King Stephen.
 Monks from Savigny colonised the abbey.

 Initially Forde Abbey was situated at Brightly in Devon, but the site proved too difficult and in 1141 it was moved to its current location 4 miles south east of Chard in Somerset.
 The founding Cistercian monks came from Waverly Abbey in Surrey.